Corita Kent: Career

 Kent created several hundred serigraph designs, for posters, book covers, and murals.
 Her work includes the 1985 United States Postal Service stamp Love and the 1971 Rainbow Swash, the largest copyrighted work of art in the world, covering a 150 ft high natural gas tank in Boston.
 She did not attend the unveiling of the Love stamp because she wanted it to happen at the United Nations and was not happy with the message that was sent when the design was unveiled on the Love Boat.
 Her 1985 work "love is hard work" was made in response.
 The stamp itself sold successfully—over 700 million times.
-Kent was also commissioned to create work for the 1964 World’s Fair in New York, and the 1965 IBM Christmas display in New York.
+Kent was also commissioned to create work for the 1964 World's Fair in New York, and the 1965 IBM Christmas display in New York.
 Her 1951 print, The Lord is with Thee had won first prizes in printmaking at the Los Angeles County Museum of History, Science, Art, and at the California State Fair.

 Kent's work has been exhibited extensively beginning in 1952.
 By the 1960s, Kent had already shown work at 230 exhibitions across the country and her work was included in the collections the Achenbach Foundation Graphic Arts, the Fogg museum, the Los Angeles County Museum of Art, the Metropolitan Museum of Art, the Museum of Modern Art, the National Gallery of Art, the National Serigraph Society, the Norman Rockwell Museum, the San Francisco Museum of Modern Art, the Smithsonian Institution, and the Whitney Museum of American Art.

 Death

 Corita Kent was diagnosed with ovarian cancer in 1974.
 After this diagnosis, in the Back Bay of Boston, Kent confined her art to water color painting and only pursued printmaking in order to say something substantiative.
 The Papers of Corita revealed Kent had kept two calendars towards the end of her life.
 This displayed that Kent, in the midst of fighting cancer, followed a strict diet, answered and wrote letters, and wanted to live and continue to create art.
-She ultimately died on September 18, 1986 in Watertown Massachusetts at the age of sixty-seven.
+She died on September 18, 1986, in Watertown Massachusetts at the age of sixty-seven.
 She left her copyrights and unsold works to the Immaculate Heart Community formed by the former IHM sisters in Los Angeles.